Challenges of Harsh Winter

 Energy Loss through Windows

 While a well service heater is the most precious possession during these months, the very purpose of warming up the air inside the house is defeated if the warm air escapes the house allowing cold draft to chill up the air.
 This will cause energy loss and you have to face rising cost of electricity bills.
 This is because with warm air escaping the house, the temperature drops and to maintain the required temperature the heaters have to consume more units which will cause the cost to go up.
 Most of the energy loss happens through glass doors and windows because glass is a very poor insulator.
 The warmed up air is light and drift out easily.
-To prevent this from happening it is important to cover up your windows effectively.
+To prevent this from happening it is important to cover up your windows effectively with insulating blinds.
 A flimsy curtain or simple cotton blind is ill-equipped to pose a barrier to the warm air.
+Vertical blinds are a great option but may not be suited for the most extreme temperatures.
 What your windows need are insulating window treatments or thermal blinds.

 What are Thermal Blinds?
 What are the Benefits?